ddowse/pf-tunnelactive/README.md

 Stopping: PP_Amsterdam UDP4 *  *  *
 Stopping: PP_Berlin UDP4 *  *  *
 Stopping: PP_Oslo UDP4 *  *  *
 Starting:PP_Oslo UDP4 *  *  *  *  *  *  *  *  *  * failed.
 Stopping: PP_Amsterdam UDP4 *  *  *
 Stopping: PP_Berlin UDP4 *  *  *
 Stopping: PP_Oslo UDP4 *  *  *
 Starting:PP_Oslo UDP4 *  *  *  *  *  *  *  *  *  * failed.
 ```

-When everything with your OpenVPn Connection are good along with all other Network Settings on the pfsense.
+If you have checked that your OpenVPN client configuration is 100% working and all other Network Settings (e.g. NAT) on the pfsense are set properly.

 The console output would look like this on a restart of all tunnels.

 [Truncated Output]